winglang/wing/docs/04-reference/winglang-spec.md

 Type casting is generally not allowed unless otherwise specified.

 Function arguments and their return type is always required.
-Function argument type is inferred if a default value is provided.
+Function argument type is inferred iff a default value is provided.

 > ```TS
 > let i = 5;